-To give unified Google experience to Internet users on low end handsets the company also launched Google Go.
+To give unified Google experience to Internet users with low end handsets the company also launched Google Go.
 The app will provide users access to multiple Google services such as Search, Voice Search, GIFs, YouTube, Translate and Maps.
 According to the company, there are nearly 400 million Internet users in India consuming over 4GB of data per month.

-Speaking at the company’s third annual “Google for India” event, Google’s Vice President South East Asia and India Rajan Anandan said, “There are 230 million Indian language users online on Google today and 170 million of them are using our messaging service.
+Speaking at the company’s third annual “Google for India” event, Google’s Vice President of South East Asia and India, Rajan Anandan said, “There are 230 million Indian language users online on Google today and 170 million of them are using our messaging service.
 Yet, we have over 900 million Indians who aren’t connected to Internet.
 Our mission is connectivity for every Indian.
 We’ll stay focused until every single Indian is connected.”

 Android Oreo Go

 Google also revealed a new operating system for low cost smartphones, Android Oreo Go, to help improve the experience on entry level phones.
 Android Go will be available for any handset with 512MB to 1GB of RAM.
 The new update will be available over the next few months and will have an average 15 % faster app startup time.
 All the preloaded apps will also be optimized to take up 50% less space on the available storage and users will also be able to store an extra 1,000 photos.